vikkionin/demo-ai-assistant/README.md

 ## Running it yourself

-### Snowflake pipeline setup
+### Snowflake backend setup

-1. In `Projects`, create a new workspace from this Git repo or copy/paste files into your favorite workspace.

-1. Double click on `dbt/snowflake_setup.sql` then click ▶️ to run it.

-   NOTE: By default, this code sets up the *dev* pipeline.

-   To set up the *prod* pipeline, look at the line that says `IMPORTANT`, uncomment the appropriate `db_name` variable, and rerun the script.

-1. Run the DBT project through the UI to check that it works.

-1. If all goes well, you can now deploy and schedule this to rerun every month using the Workspaces UI.
+1. Open the worksheet at `snowflake/initial_setup.sql` in Snowflake and run it.

+1. Open the notebook at `snowflake/populate_st_assistant_data.ipynb` in Snowflake and follow the instructions in there.

-### Try it on your machine
+### Try the app on your machine

 1. Get the code: